lesleymaraina/cnv_variant_calling_workflow/README.md

 ## Requirements
-This workflow was test on macOS Sonoma (v14.5) and the Linus OS (NIH Biowulf).
+This workflow was test on macOS Sonoma (v14.5) and the Linux OS (NIH Biowulf).
 The workflow expexts singularity to be installed.

 ## Overview